MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Consider using [AKS cost analysis](/azure/aks/cost-analysis) for granular cluster infrastructure cost allocation by Kubernetes-specific constructs.

-For more information about Window-specific cost management considerations, see [Windows containers on AKS](./windows-containers-on-aks.yml#cost-management).
+For information about Windows-specific cost management considerations, see [Windows containers on AKS](./windows-containers-on-aks.yml#cost-management).

 ### Provision